How you can use tax pooling like a savings account

 Estimation method

-For those who used or switched to the estimation method at any time during their 2019-20 income year, IRD may be charging interest as far back as the date of the first provisional tax instalment if you did not pay enough tax to satisfy your actual liability.
+For those who used or switched to the estimation method at any time during their 2019-20 income year, IR may be charging interest as far back as the date of the first provisional tax instalment if you did not pay enough tax to satisfy your actual liability.

 Interest will be charged based on the following: The income tax liability for the year divided by the number of instalments payable for the year, minus any amount paid in relation to that instalment.